 NIBE Energy Systems works with a large number of subsidiaries across Europe.
-The service partners, installers, and plumbers supporting NIBE Energy Systems in Europe have access to the Swedish NIBE Service Desk in Markaryd for support.
+The service partners, installers, and plumbers supporting NIBE Energy Systems in Europe can access the Swedish NIBE Service Desk in Markaryd for support.
 “My team is about 20 technicians, and they all have access to Remote Guidance,” says Christensson.

 “We never know from one moment to the next who will call our Service Desk,” says Berry Christensson, “we work with a broad spectrum of customers and service operators.
-From Markaryd in Sweden, we serve about 90 service partner companies and approx. Five thousand customers in Sweden, and more across the Nordics and Europe, from expert technicians to expert installers and plumbers, to those with a different experience of heat pumps.”
+From Markaryd in Sweden, we serve about 90 service partner companies and approx. Five thousand customers in Sweden, and more across the Nordics and Europe, from expert technicians to expert installers and plumbers to those with a different experience of heat pumps.”

-Unlike heating service engineers in Northern Europe, many of the service partners, installers, and plumbers NIBE support have little experience in heat pumps or indoor climate systems.
+Compared to heating service engineers in Northern Europe, many of the service partners, installers, and plumbers NIBE support have little experience in heat pumps or indoor climate systems.
 Yet the demand for first-time fixes remains in a fast, competitive market.

-It’s not just the number of customers that is growing but also installers and service technicians.
+It’s not just the number of customers growing but also installers and service technicians.
 So too, is the complexity of products.
 With new intelligent heat pumps and sophisticated technology, it has been much more user-friendly and installer-friendly, especially for inexperienced users.
 But in demanding and challenging cases, when the service desk supports large numbers of professionals with little experience, there may be a need for more advanced support tools.

 Solution: remote guidance with XMReality

-“We see it as a great opportunity to further strengthen our direct contact between NIBE and our service partners onsite and to shorten the distance between them.
+“We see it as a great opportunity to strengthen our direct contact between NIBE and our service partners onsite and shorten the distance between them.
 This tool enables a direct feed to be established to get instantaneous feedback on changes and improvements, thereby avoiding extra communications or customer visits.
 Any problem solved on a first visit is valuable, not only in time and money but also in customer relations”, says Christensson.

 OPEN ACCESS A KEY PURCHASE CRITERION Open access was why NIBE Energy Systems chose XMReality over other solutions.
 “The other solutions I looked at all required us to set up service agreements with our field technicians,” he says, “they weren’t systems that allowed anyone to call in.
 For us, XMReality implemented a solution where anyone can access Remote Guidance on any browser with a single web link.”

 THREE TROUBLESHOOTING SCENARIOS Leaks and misconnections are typical troubleshooting scenarios for Remote Guidance.
 “With leaking pumps, or water or gas leaks the field technician can’t explain, we can use a Remote Guidance camera to identify the fault.
-Electric boards we used to identify cables that have not been correctly connected.
+Electric boards, we used to identify cables that have not been correctly connected.
 Often on a site, the heat pump sets off the alarm, but a nearby component caused the problem; in those situations, you can sweep the whole system with the Remote Guidance camera and see what’s going on.”

 THE RIGHT TOOL FOR TOUGH CHALLENGES Remote Guidance is particularly valuable, Christensson says, for difficult-to-identify problems.
 “It’s a good tool when the solution isn’t obvious or simple.
 If a fault has gone on for some time without being solved, the customer wants to change the product, and you don’t get a second chance.
 That’s often when we’ll use Remote Guidance.”